CLCStriders/striders/pages/boddington-10.md

 #### Car Parking

 **From 0745**, members of CLC Striders will be helping runners find suitable car parking.
 We will be using the car park at The Gloucester Old Spot and the small industrial estate further along the road as well as Stanboro Lane (50m before The Gloucester Old Spot if travelling from Cheltenham).

 The first 50 drivers approaching from Cheltenham will be directed to park in Stanboro Lane.
 There is a short walk of up to 500m from this parking area – please use the footpath for your own safety.

 **Please note**: The Gloucester Old Spot car park must be vacated by 11.45 to allow their regular customers to park (unless you are planning to book a table at the pub for lunch), so if you are directed to park there, please move your car to the industrial estate car park after the race.

-We would suggest that runners allow plenty of time to walk from the car park as some of our car parks are a 10 minute walk from Race HQ.
-Please do not park anywhere other than guided by the marshals, under no circumstances should participants park on the road.
+We would suggest that runners allow plenty of time to walk from the car park as some of our car parks are a 10-minute walk from Race HQ.
+Please do not park anywhere other than guided by the marshals.
+Under no circumstances should participants park on the road.

 ![Car park plan](/assets/boddington/2024-01-15-Boddington-10-parking.jpg "Boddington 10 parking plan"){:width="750px" height="500px"}